culturing/poems/Poems/Homecoming.md

 An encounter, a question, another knower?
 To know is to be known and vice versa.
 This means the streets must know me,
-and where the streets have no name
+and where the streets have no names
 there is nothing to know.
 But this is all begging the question,
 why knowledge?